 Because you’re working directly with The Table Less Traveled to organize the private class, the organization can customize the menu to accommodate dietary restrictions, design a menu for appropriate skill sets, and select the best times for participants in different time zones.

-Why We Chose It: Home Cooking New York offers adult classes and workshops that are suitable for all ages and also offers specific classes geared toward kids, including a Vacation Cooking Camp and a Wednesday Supper Club where you can put your kids to work to make dinner for you.
+Why We Chose It: Home Cooking New York offers adult classes and workshops that are suitable for all ages and also offers specific classes geared toward kids, including a Vacation Cooking Camp.

 Specific classes geared toward kids only